All About Energy Density in Aviation

 Another application of Amprius’ technology is the use of silicon anode lithium-ion battery cells to improve performance, communications and high-resolution imaging in High-Altitude Pseudo Satellites (HAPS).

-Shipping company DHL Express has 12 Alices on order, anticipated for delivery in 2024.
+Shipping company DHL Express has 12 Alices on order, anticipated for delivery in 2027.
 The company intends to use them to make short-distance, cargo carrying trips, reducing their carbon footprint.

-As the CEO of Aero Consulting Experts predicts, an electric airplane from a big-name company capable of passenger jet travel could be as little as a decade away.
+As the CEO of Aero Consulting Experts predicts, an electric airplane from a high-profile company capable of passenger jet travel could be as little as a decade away.
 High energy battery development is a key component of making this a reality.

 1 Actual percentage of silicon is 99.5%-99.9% which is in the range of acceptable purity levels for materials that are considered 100%.